Papers

 • This unified framework facilitates the synthesis and classification of rings with prescribed matrix and module behaviors, offering practical tools for commutative algebra research.

 Amalgamated duplication rings are a class of commutative ring constructions that generalize and unify several classical “gluing” or extension procedures, such as Nagata's idealization, fiber products, and pullbacks, with a focus on the transfer and realization of Bézout-like and module-theoretic properties.
-Central to their paper are the mechanisms by which elementary divisor, Hermite, and Bézout conditions propagate through the amalgamated structure, and the specific ideal-theoretic and homological interplay arising from the duplication process.
+Central to their study are the mechanisms by which elementary divisor, Hermite, and Bézout conditions propagate through the amalgamated structure, and the specific ideal-theoretic and homological interplay arising from the duplication process.

 1. Core Definitions and Structural Framework